dsebban/md-blog/refactoring_to_functional_patterns.md

 We now get type safety for primitives and the function signatures are more expressive.
-Also value classes will not allocate runtime objects , it will just use the wrapped primitives
+Also value classes will not allocate runtime objects, it will just use the wrapped primitives.

 We have a package called `types` and we will put all our value classes in `values.scala` file We will also add `Ordering` implicits there.